dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 #### SQRT and AVG

-The SQRT function returns the square root of given value in the argument.
+The `SQRT()` function returns the square root of given value in the argument.

-Let's calculate the square root of each Salary:
+Let's calculate the square root of each `Salary`:

 ```sql
 SELECT Salary, SQRT(Salary)